-- A general rule of thumb to follow is that the bigger object always has the right of way.
-For example, bikers must yield to hikers and horses since they have the most momentum, and hikers must yield to horses.
-Another similar rule to follow is that uphill traffic always has the right away.
+- Bikers must yield to hikers and horses, and hikers must yield to horses.
+Uphill traffic always has the right away.
 Erik Skarvan, owner and instructor of Sun Dog Athletics, suggests “pull(ing) over to the edge of the trail for uphillers as they need to keep their momentum going and are working harder.
-Pull over when safe to do so”.
+Pull over when safe to do so.”

 - The “Leave No Trace” rule aka the don’t leave trash on the trail rule.
 A clean trail is a happy trail and it’s important to ensure that every hiker has the same enjoyable scenery that you do.
 If you’re packing a picnic on a hike be sure to pack your trash away when leaving.
 For hikers that bring along their furry friends, a doggy bag and leash are definite necessities.